 Furnish porous backfill consisting of gravel or stone with a No. 57 size gradation according to Table 703.01-1.
 Use material with a sodium sulfate soundness loss less than 15 percent (5 cycle) when tested according to AASHTO T 104.

-Furnish bedding and backfill for non-perforated pipe consisting of natural soil, natural sand, gravel or sand manufactured from stone conforming to 703.11, Structural Backfill Type 2, except 100 percent of the material shall pass through a ¾-inch (19.0 mm) sieve.
+Furnish bedding and backfill for non-perforated pipe consisting of natural soil, natural sand, gravel or sand manufactured from stone conforming to 703.11, Structural Backfill Type 2, except 100 percent of the material shall pass through a ¾-inch sieve.

 For perforated pipe installed within the SGB, the Contractor may furnish fabric-wrapped perforated pipe instead of wrapping fabric around the perforated pipe in the field.
 The fabric-wrapped perforated pipe must come from the supplier with the fabric completely surrounding the pipe and securely attached to the pipe.
 Ensure that the pipe and fabric meet the above requirements.
 The Department will accept certified test data for the fabric on fabric-wrapped perforated pipe in place of AASHTO Product Evaluation and Audit Solutions process test data.